Looking for a Bible verse for depression?

 Girl, it’s my job to repent/change; His job is to forgive.
 He’s always on His job.
 Praise God for that!

-I just need to be diligent on mine…by staying vigilant in self-examination and confession.
+I just need to be diligent in mine…by staying vigilant in self-examination and confession.

-I don’t want sin affecting my intimacy with the Father and producing consequences requiring discipline.
+I don’t want sin to affect my intimacy with the Father and producing consequences that require discipline.
 No thanks.

 This Bible verse is FIRE!